 1. Klipsch ProMedia 2.1 Computer Speaker System

-Just in case you want to keep the sound down and experience your glorious victories without disturbing anyone, the amplifier comes with a headphone jack and a mini plug input.
+Just in case you want to keep the sound down and experience your game victories without disturbing anyone, the amplifier comes with a headphone jack and a mini plug input.

 2. Creative Pebble Plus 2.1 USB-Powered Desktop Speaker

-One of our experts’ favorites for design and price, the Creative Pebble Plus 2.1 speaker system will improve your overall sound quality and match seamlessly with your interiors.
+One of our experts’ favorites for design and price, the Creative Pebble Plus 2.1 speaker system will improve your overall sound quality while matching seamlessly with your interiors.
 Take your pick of black or white with different finishes and accents.

 This is also one of the 3-piece speaker systems we have on the list that comes with rear speakers and a woofer.
-Whether you are gaming or listening to music, the downward firing 4-inch subwoofer will deliver the deep bass tones that radiate from your table.
+Whether you are gaming or listening to music, the downward firing 4-inch subwoofer will deliver the deep bass tones for that extra thump.

-The middle-range drivers are angled towards you at 45 degrees, making these small circular speakers perform just as well as other wireless speakers and bookshelf speakers like Edifier USA specifically the Edifier S350DB.
+The middle-range drivers are angled towards you at 45 degrees, making these small circular speakers perform just as well as other mid-grade wireless speakers and bookshelf speakers.

 3. Harman Kardon Soundsticks iii 2.1 Speaker System

 The Harman Kardon Soundsticks iii 2.1 speaker system takes the gold medal in innovative design.
-The transparent housing of the woofer and satellite speakers give you a look into the technology used to deliver the best audio quality with its 40 watts amplification.
+The transparent housing of the woofer and satellite speakers give you a look into the technology used to deliver the best audio quality from Harman Kardon.

 While these best computer speakers are a little pricier compared to Vizio M21D-H8R, there is a good reason as they do not only look like works of art, but also exceptional sonic elevation tools.
 The eight full-range transducers can fill rooms of most sizes with enveloping impressive sound.
 The loudspeaker of this 40 watts 2.1 speaker system is also down-firing.